 Berkeley Design Technology, Inc. (BDTI) is the most trusted source of analysis, advice, and engineering for embedded processor technology and applications.
 BDTI helps clients ranging from semiconductor suppliers to system designers make better decisions, reduce risk, and get better products to market, faster.
-For almost 20 years BDTI has been a trusted industry resource for:
+For more than 20 years BDTI has been a trusted industry resource for:

 - Independent benchmarking and competitive analysis